 But what is sympathetic problem solving?

 Sympathetic problem solving doesn’t judge the child or the feelings.
 Instead, it ushers them into asking themselves, “What can I do?”

 If your child goes on a rant about a tough teacher, for example, it’s tempting to judge and condescend (out loud or in your heart).
 “You’re just overreacting because you don’t like the hard work of homework.”
 Or maybe even, “Yeah, I don’t like that teacher either!”

 Neither judgment is helpful.

-You might say, “So it’s clear you’re pretty angry about this.
-Are there any other feelings—are you overwhelmed or anxious about it?”
+You might say, “It’s clear you’re pretty angry about this.
+Are there any other feelings you’re having?
+Are you also feeling overwhelmed or anxious about it?”